Nell Irvin Painter: Career

-After receiving her Ph.D., Painter worked as an assistant professor and then an associate professor at the University of Pennsylvania.
-From 1980 to 1988 she was a professor of history at the University of North Carolina at Chapel Hill.
-In 1988 she became a professor of history at Princeton University.
-In 1990–91 she was acting director of Princeton's Program in Afro-American Studies, and in 1991 she was named the Edwards Professor of American History.
-From 1997 to 2000 she was director of the Program in African-American Studies.
+After receiving her Ph.D. from Harvard University, Painter worked as an assistant professor and then an associate professor at the University of Pennsylvania.
+From 1980 to 1988, she was a professor of history at the University of North Carolina at Chapel Hill.

+In 1988, she became a professor of history at Princeton University.
+During 1990–91, she was acting director of the Princeton University Program in Afro-American Studies.
+In 1991, she was named the Edwards Professor of American History there.
+From 1997 to 2000, she was director of the Program in African-American Studies.
 She served as a professor at Princeton until her retirement in 2005.